Code of Ethics

-Alexander Financial Planning, Inc. (AFPI) is dedicated to placing the interests of its clients will be placed ahead of the firm’s or any employee’s own interests.
+Alexander Financial Planning, Inc. (AFPI) is dedicated to placing the interests of its clients ahead of the firm’s or any employee’s own interests.

 Employees are expected to:

 • conduct their personal securities transactions in accordance with the Personal Trading Policy and will strive to avoid any actual or perceived conflict of interest with the client.
 Employees with questions regarding the appearance of a conflict with a client should consult with the CCO before taking action that may result in an actual conflict.

 • comply with federal securities laws.
 Strict adherence to this policy manual will assist the employee in complying with this important requirement.

 • act in the best interest of each of our clients.

 Employees will not take inappropriate advantage of their position with the firm.